LEADING FROM THE WELL

 - deepen your sense of call, worship, retreat, and collegial support

-for a four-day training experience for pastors, deacons, and church leaders that offers a unique blend of practical skill development along with worship, retreat, and sharing of best practices.
+Our four-day training experience for pastors, deacons, and church leaders offers a unique blend of practical skill development along with worship, retreat, and sharing of best practices.
 Come and learn with and from your talented colleagues across the country.

 - Refine your capacity to work effectively with staff and volunteers.